In Student Services, you can get support with all aspects of planning your career.

 Your resume is your opportunity to showcase your top qualities, and demonstrate you are a good fit for the job

-Current and recently graduated students can book an appointment using the link below, or by calling TAFE SA Customer Support on 1800 882 661.
+Current and recently graduated students can book an appointment using the links below, or by calling TAFE SA Customer Support on 1800 882 661.
+Support is available for recently graduated students for 12 months after completing your training with TAFE SA.

 There are four steps to career planning, which can support you to explore what career may be a good fit for you.